jolovicsharp/dirasyncprober/README.md

 - Optional TLS certificate verification for flexible usage.
 - Provides content length information for discovered directories.
 - Supports multi-threading with a configurable concurrency limit.

+## Installation

+As DirAsyncProber is not currently available on PyPI, you can manually install it by following these steps:

+1. Clone this repository from GitHub
+2. Navigate to the project directory : `cd dirasyncprober`
+3. Install the required dependencies using pip : `pip install -r requirements.txt`

+## Usage

+`python3 dirasyncprober.py -u https://example.com -w wordlist.txt`